Azure/Azure-Verified-Modules/docs/content/contributing/bicep/composition.md

 1. Implement changes with backward compatibility

-    In this scenario you need to make sure that the code does not break backwards compatibility by:
+    In this scenario, you need to make sure that the code does not break backward compatibility by:

     - adding new parameters
     - marking other parameters as deprecated